 See also: blog posts about public parks

 The public park, as a recreational greenspace in public ownership, was a nineteenth century invention.
 The aim was to provide a public facility for people who could not afford a private facility, as it was with public libraries and bathhouses.
-Typically, suburban parks were places to rest after a week of hard physical work.
+It’s a nice idea for those with their own property and outdoor area though, to grow something like sweetgrass plants as these make a great addition to any garden or outdoor space.
+Gardening is always a lovely idea, especially if the area behind the house is colorless.
+Adding some different plants could easily brighten up the garden area.
+Perhaps some homeowners should consider visiting Home Depot, for example, to see what deals they have on their garden center.
+People could even use Raise for discounts.
+That way, a nice garden wouldn’t have to cost as much.
+But anyway, suburban parks were usually places to rest after a week of hard physical work.
+Even today, many of us venture out to a park to simply sit on a bench and enjoy the sunshine.
+Of course, you can always put a beautiful bench in your own garden like ones found at Charming Bench Company but the public park still has it charms.
 City centre parks had a different role.
 They were places for high society to ‘take the air’, often in a carriage or on horseback.

 Cities continue to need greenspace but the social role of parks is changing and the design of public parks needs to be re-considered.

 - Some parks should be conserved as ‘classic Victorian parks’.

 - Other parks should be conserved as examples of garden and park design styles from other periods.